harmony-one/h/progress/rikako-hatoya.md

+2025-03-28 Fri: Continued with USDC.e-scUSD on Euler: fixed calculations for metrics, except discrepancy for "Available Liquidity" and "Max ROE" remains (though, "Max ROE" discrepancy seems not so worrysome).
+Pushed updates here and also investigating Euler's calculation method for "Available Liquidity".

 2025-03-27 Thu: Continued with USDC.e-scUSD on Euler: implemented and updated calculation for all metrics (Max ROE, Supply APY, etc) on Euler, debugged errors caused by mapping.ts, added new query method "market", updated deploy [here](https://thegraph.com/explorer/subgraphs/6v4FYePDBWG5rWEd4KFpVWKAeKA7fPSLdSCQA6FrqWj9?view=Query&chain=arbitrum-one), and pushed code [here](https://github.com/rikaa15/euler-usdce-scusd).
 Currently, the big problem is rewards APY calculation: there's two rewards (lending and Merkl campaign), and Merkl rewards are calculated off-chain with Merkl API (as a total sum of all campaigns), in which case we need to either partially do this off-chain or if we want to completely use subgraph, we need to deploy a rewards oracle contract to listen on-chain, will think through and work on this tomorrow.

 2025-03-26 Wed: Sync with Li, look into aUSDC on pendle, catch up with past few weeks of Artem/Yuriy/Frank's progress.
 Created subgraphs for USDC.e-scUSD (eg. vault address), and investigating query methods for verifying metrics.